Music, Theatre and Dance

 Theory and practice in the dynamics of group performance.
 Requires membership in touring performance ensemble.
+A Classical ensemble and a Pied Pipers ensemble are offered.
 PR: PI.
 Students have one week from casting to add this course to their schedules.
-Requests received after the first week require approval from the Vice Provost and are subject to a $25 add/drop fee.
+Requests received after the first week require approval from the registrar and are subject to an add/drop fee.

 THE 1061 Unarmed Stage Combat

 Explores a variety of aesthetic guidelines, safety principles, and practical techniques utilized in the staging of unarmed sequences of staged combat.
 Also listed as PED 1011.

 Introduction to basic musical theatre terminology and dance techniques.
 Numbering accounts for level of study: THE 2081, 3081, 4081.

 Students select from the following styles: Jazz, Ballet, Hip Hop, Modern, Irish, Tap offered through Second Street Dance Studio.
 Course fee $162-192.
 PR: Placement Audition